typlo-gh/hugo-papermod-mod/README.md

     -   Styles hyperlinks with a custom color and a hover effect.
     -   Adds a custom background style for highlighted text using `<mark>` tags.
     -   Sets a custom color for inline code snippets.
+    -   Includes a `wave-animation` for the waving hand emoji in the site's title.

 ## `layouts/`